OCA/odoo-community.org/05_bylaws.md

 ## I Name and headquarters
 ### Article 1

-"OpenERP Community Association" hereafter “OCA” or “Association” is a non-profit association governed by the present statutes and, secondarily, by Articles 60 et seq. of the Swiss Civil Code.
+"Odoo Community Association" hereafter “OCA” or “Association” is a non-profit association governed by the present statutes and, secondarily, by Articles 60 et seq. of the Swiss Civil Code.
 It is neutral politically, and non-denominational.
 ### Article 2

 The Association headquarters are located in Lausanne (Switzerland).